jsiburian/jsiburian.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Jeremy Siburian is an undergraduate researcher in Sugano Lab., Waseda University under the supervision of Prof. Shigeki Sugano and Dr. Alexander Schmitz.
-His current research focuses on tactile sensing for robot manipulation.
+I am an undergraduate student majoring in Mechanical Engineering at Waseda University, Tokyo, Japan.
+Currently, I am an undergraduate researcher under the supervision of [Prof. Shigeki Sugano](https://www.sugano.mech.waseda.ac.jp/professor.html) and [Dr. Alexander Schmitz](https://scholar.google.com/citations?user=0thGZqIAAAAJ&hl=en).
+My current research focuses on tactile sensing for complex manipulation tasks.

+From April to September 2023, I worked as a Robotics R&D intern at [Mitsubishi Fuso Truck & Bus Corporation](https://www.mitsubishi-fuso.com/en/), where I worked on developing a bin picking system using tactile sensing for industrial assembly.

-From October 2023 to March 2024, he worked as a Robotics Research Intern at OMRON SINIC X.
+From October 2023 to March 2024, I worked as a Robotics Research Intern at [OMRON SINIC X](https://www.omron.com/sinicx/en/), where I researched on integrated task and motion planning for long-horizon cooking manipulation.

 {style="text-align: justify;"}